 e.g. “Aboriginal and Torres Strait Islander culture is unique to Australia.”

 Indigenous: This is a term that covers both Aboriginal and Torres Strait Islander communities.
 However, some prefer not to use the term “Indigenous”.
-If you do, please capitalise it.
+If you do use it, please capitalise it.

 e.g. “Many Indigenous communities from across Australia participated in the event.”

 Koori: This is a term that Aboriginal people from Victoria and New South Wales often refer to themselves by.
-It cannot be used to refer to Indigenous Australians in general.
+It cannot be used to refer to First Nations Australians in general.

 e.g. “Uncle Stewart was a respected Elder of the Wemba Wemba people, and held many positions in the Koori community, according to the Koori Heritage Trust, where the library is named after him.”